ebed/ex1/README.md

-# README
+# Container Template

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a template for configuring a basic Rails Application with SQLite using [Visual Studio Code Remote Containers](https://code.visualstudio.com/docs/remote/containers)

+This repo will include the configurations for:

+* `Rails v 6` remote container with `ruby v 2.7.1`.
-Things you may want to cover:
+* `Docker Compose` in case you want to run the project without remote containers.

-* Ruby version

-* System dependencies

-* Configuration
+* Configuration for `solargraph` and `rubocop` vscode extensions.

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+## Work to be done

+* Add configuration for run with postgres and redis